-2.5 Diploma scholarships at 16+
+2.3 DIPLOMA SCHOLARSHIPS - 16+

-Diploma scholarships recognise and reward academic excellence alongside commitment to the broader life of the College.
-The Diploma scholarship includes a fee reduction, typically 10%, although this may be higher in some instances.
+Diploma Scholarships recognise and reward academic excellence alongside commitment to the broader life of the College.

-It is not possible for parents to apply for a Diploma scholarship, but rather, for Year 11 St Dunstan's students, a recommendation is made from the Head of Middle School following trial examinations, in December, for potential Diploma scholarships and who should be assessed by interview with the Headmaster.
+It is not possible for parents to apply for a Diploma Scholarship, but rather, for Year 11 St Dunstan's students, a recommendation is made from the Head of Middle School following trial examinations, in December, for potential Diploma Scholarships and who should be assessed by interview with the Headmaster.

-For external Year 11 students, potential candidates will be identified through the assessment and interview procedures which take place in the November of Year 11.
-As part of the process, applicants will be able to attend a Taster Day in our Sixth Form early December.
+For external Year 11 students, potential candidates will be identified through the assessment and interview procedures.

-Diploma scholarships are held for the duration of a student's time in the Sixth Form, provided his / her conduct fulfils expectations as stated in the Terms and Conditions of Acceptance.
+Diploma Scholarships are held for the duration of a student's time in the Sixth Form, provided his / her conduct fulfils expectations as stated in the Terms and Commitments of Acceptance.

-Diploma scholars are reviewed by the Awards Committee at the beginning of Lent Term, to reflect on progress across the preceding term.
+Diploma Scholars are reviewed by the Awards Committee at the beginning of Lent Term, to reflect on progress across the preceding term.